 Final Fantasy VI, VII, VII, X, XII, XIII, and XV lean heavily on science fiction and cyberpunk or steampunk, but Final Fantasy IX is much more in line with the classic style of medieval high fantasy.
 You get a thief, summoners, traditional knights and black mages, and plenty of other iconic imagery reminiscent of the first few entries in the franchise.
-The central romance is a major part of the story, but despite that, the overall experience is easily one of the most lighthearted and least mature Final Fantasy stories ever.
-The grand story, which begins political and gradually spirals outward into mind-bending cosmic drama, is memorable, wholesome, and heartbreaking.
+The central romance is a major part of the story, but despite that, the overall experience is easily one of the most lighthearted and kid-friendly Final Fantasy stories ever.
+The grand tale, which begins political and gradually spirals outward into mind-bending cosmic drama, is memorable, wholesome, and heartbreaking.

 Who is producing the Final Fantasy 9 animated series?

 Cyber Group Studios will produce the animated series at its Paris and Roubais, France locations.
 Most of the studio’s previous work is animation aimed at pre-teens and younger children.

 “We are honored and enthusiastic to participate with our friends of Square Enix in such a great adventure,” Cyber Group Studio’s Chairman of the Board and CEO Pierre Sissmann said in an official press release.

 While the new animated series will likely cater to a younger audience overall, the official release makes it seem like the studio hopes that it’ll appeal to older fans as well.
 “8-13-year-old kids” is the specific target audience, however.